JuliaAI/MLJ.jl/doc/adding_new_models.md

 Here `r` is any integer, unitrange or colon `:`, and `X_restricted` is the restriction of `X` to the patterns with index or indices `r`.

-In contrast, the target data `y` passed to training will always be an `Vector{F}` for some `F<:AbstractFloat` - in the case of regressors - or a `CategoricalVector` - in the case of classifiers.
+In contrast, the target data `y` passed to `fit` will always be an `Vector{F}` for some `F<:AbstractFloat` - in the case of regressors - or a `CategoricalVector` - in the case of classifiers.
 (At present only target `CategoricalVector`s of the default reference type `UInt32` are supported.)
+If the target to be predicted is an *ordered* factor, then an ordered `CategoricalVector` is to be expected; if the ordered factor is infinite (unbounded), then a `Vector{<:Integer}` is to be expected.

 #### The fit method